 1. Ask the Right Questions

 Some of the best advice I have ever received was simply about asking the right questions that will foster productive and intelligent communication between the team.
 As leaders, one of the greatest privileges we have is building a great team.

 I love this quote because leadership is a privilege, and sometimes we need to be reminded of that.
 But knowing this is only the beginning.
 You are only as good as those who work with you and for you.
 Leveraging their intellect, their passion, and their ideas – will not only keep your team more engaged but will make you smarter.
 Steve Jobs said it best “It doesn’t make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.”

 Calm is contagious.
 And so is panic.

-I am fortunate to have one of the calmest and most positive leaders I have ever had and it is inspirational.
-Inspirational because in a remote work environment, it is all too easy to spin.
-I know first hand how valuable it is to have a leader that stays calm – as it is contagious.
+I am fortunate to have one of the calmest and most positive leaders I have ever had, and it is inspirational.
+Inspirational because it is all too easy to spin in a remote work environment.
+I know firsthand how valuable it is to have a leader that stays calm – as it is contagious.
 His calm quickly helps me relax.
-I’ve noticed that I have to remind myself to be that for my team.
-My team doesn’t need a leader that increases the speed in which they spin but one that reduces their spin.
+I’ve noticed that I must remind myself to be that for my team.
+My team doesn’t need a leader that increases the speed at which they spin but one that reduces their spin.

 3. Speak less, listen more